 oligomeric proanthocyanidins, OPC, pycnogenol

 The grape has a long history of medicinal uses.
-Ancient Egyptians treated asthma with grapes.
-More recently, sap from grape branches was used to treat skin issues and scrapes.
+Since ancient Greece, people have used grapes for medicinal purposes.
+More recently, sap from grape branches has been used to treat skin issues and scrapes.

 Modern medicine has found benefits in grape seeds and red wines.
 Research suggests that wine has protective ingredients.
 These include resveratrol and certain tannins.
 Proanthocyanidin, a compound found in the seed of grapes, may also be protective like red wine.